 You may also have some oozing or bleeding.
 This should stop if you apply pressure to the area and elevate the legs.
 Contact your doctor or go to the emergency room if you have significant bleeding, signs of infection or fever.

 Because varicose veins are removed during phlebectomy, the appearance of your legs should be improved right away.
 In some cases, though, the veins may regrow or new varicose veins may develop.

 The incisions from the procedure usually heal on their own and fade away within a couple of months.
 However, you may notice lumps under the skin after the procedure.
 These are segments of the vein that are left behind and filled with clotted blood.
 These are not dangerous and should go away on their own.

 - Infection in the treated area

-- Telangiectatic matting (reddish or purplish splotches of tiny spider veins)
+- Red or purple splotches of tiny spider veins (telangiectatic matting)

 Updated Nov.
 2, 2017